mathiasmantelli/awesome-mobile-robotics/README.md

 * [OpenBot](https://www.openbot.org/) | A small electric vehicle that costs $50 and serves as a robot body for standard Android smartphones.
 * [SkiROS](https://github.com/RVMI/skiros2) | A platform to create complex robot behaviors by composing skills - modular software blocks - into behavior trees.
 * [OpenStreetMap](https://www.openstreetmap.org/) | A map of the world, created by people like you and free to use under an open license.
+* [NVidia Isaac Sim](https://developer.nvidia.com/isaac-sim) | It provides the essential features for building virtual robotic worlds and experiments.

 ### Conferences ###
 * [ACM/IEEE International Conference on Human Robot Interaction (HRI)](http://ieeexplore.ieee.org/xpl/conhome.jsp?punumber=1040036)